Abjad/abjad/trunk/abjad/documentation/chapters/fundamentals/lcs/index.rst

 notes and four tuplet brackets prolating the notes.
 The three bottom tuplets (with ratios 5:4, 3:2, 5:4) prolate all but the last note.
 The topmost tuplet prolates all the notes in the measure and combines with the bottom three tuplets to doubly prolate all but the last note.
-We can think of the topmost tuplet as prolating three tuplets, each of which in turn prolates a group of notes.
-We can think of a tuplet as **containing** notes or other tuplets or both.
+The topmost tuplet as thus prolates three tuplets, each of which in turn prolates a group of notes.
+We can think of a tuplet as *containing* notes or other tuplets or both.
 Thus, in our example, the topmost tuplet contains three tuplets and a half note.
 Each of the tuplets contained by the topmost tuplet in turn contains five, three, and five notes respectively.
 If we add the measure, then we have a